theobald-software/kb.theobald-software.github.io/content/_xtract-universal/deploying-extractions-using-Git-version-control.md

 - Technically separate development and production environment of Xtract Universal.
 - Xtract Universal developers have [read-only access](https://help.theobald-software.com/en/xtract-universal/security/access-management) to the Xtract Universal production system.
 - Git client installed locally on the development environment and the production environment, [Fork](https://fork.dev/home) as an example.
+- The Xtract Universal installations must have the same release status on the different servers.

 ### General Overview